Saturday, September 28, 2024

 • Discussion:

 -This article aims to deal with a few exegetical and philosophical issues centering around the Roman Catholic dogma of transubstantiation.
-It is an attempt to reveal metaphysical problems with this teaching as well as a lack of biblical foundation to support it.
+Metaphysical problems with this teaching are brought to light as well as a lack of biblical foundation to support it.
 The excerpts cited in this article were originally taken from here and here.

 "Jesus explained the parables to His disciples.
 That is the norm.
 In this case [John 6:51-56], Jesus let even His disciples go without explanation of the purported parable.
 Therefore, this is not a parable.
 This is the literal truth."

 The negligence of clarifying does not inherently suggest a lack of metaphor.
-That is an entirely made up argument for which there is no contextual or exegetical necessity.
-Further, Jesus often spoke in parables—not just to mystify, but to invite deeper reflection.
-Did He mean to imply that we were all to become cannibals in a literal sense?
-Could a scientist not conduct tests to confirm that the elements are still bread and wine after consecration?
+That is an entirely made up argument for which there is no exegetical necessity.
+Further, Jesus often spoke in parables, not just to mystify, but to invite deeper reflection.

 "You see, we put Jesus in a category all by himself.
 We believe he is God and man.
 And since we believe he is God, when he says, “My flesh is real food (John 6:55)”, we believe it."

-That does not even begin to translate into a robust defense of transubstantiation.
+That does not even begin to translate into a proper defense of transubstantiation.
 Rest assured, early listeners were not pulling out their forks and knives at the sound of “This is my body.”
 They were likely thinking, “Wow, did he just compare himself to bread?”
 Honestly, who would not appreciate a good metaphor over an actual feast of human flesh?

 "...Jesus Christ is our Passover sacrifice.
 The reason He is called the Lamb of God is because we must eat His flesh just as the Passover lamb had to be consumed to fulfill the Passover requirement...I said there are metaphorical elements.
 And some literal.
 Both are true."